 GOES-R Cyclogenesis Life Cycle: This module is part of the GOES-R Satellite Foundational Course and covers the life cycle of extra-tropical cyclogenesis.

 GOES-R Cyclogenesis Potential Vorticity Concepts: This module is part of the GOES-R Satellite Foundational Course and covers potential vorticity concepts applied to extra-tropical cyclogenesis.

 GOES-R General Circulation Patterns: This module is part of the GOES-R Satellite Foundational Course and the primary learning objective is to learn how to make optimal use of GOES-R imagery to identify and monitor basic circulation features, including ridges, troughs and jets.

 GOES-R Low-Level Jet Features: This module is part of the GOES-R Satellite Foundational Course and the primary learning objective is to provide an introduction to how GOES-R Series capabilities can be utilized to identify various types of low-level jets.

 Synthetic Imagery in Forecasting Cyclogenesis: This training session is part of a series that focuses on applications of synthetic imagery from the NSSL 4-km WRF-ARW model.
 In this training session we'll consider applications of the synthetic imagery in forecasting extratropical cyclogenesis.
 This training session builds off the previous VISIT Cyclogenesis course which stressed a blend of conceptual models, NWP output and GOES satellite imagery.

-Tropical SHyMet Introduction: The Tropical track of the SHyMet course will cover satellite imagery interpretation and application of satellite derived products in the tropics as well as the models used at NHC for tropical cyclone forecasting.
+Tropical SHyMet Introduction: The Tropical track of the SHyMet course covers satellite imagery interpretation and application of satellite derived products in the tropics as well as the models used at the National Hurricane Center (NHC) for tropical cyclone forecasting.